robch/book-of-ai/docs/chapter-12-sample-overview-az-inference-chat-streaming-cs.md

 - navigation
 - toc
 ---
-# Azure AI Inferencing Chat Completions Streaming in C\#
+# Azure AI Inferencing Chat Streaming in C\#

 --8<-- "docs/warning-ai-generated.md"

-This sample demonstrates how to use the Azure AI Inference Chat Completions API with streaming in a C# console application.
+This sample demonstrates how to use the Azure AI Inference Chat API with streaming in a C# console application.

 [:material-file-code: Program.cs](./samples/az-inference-chat-streaming-cs/Program.cs)
 [:material-file-code: AzureAIInferencingChatCompletionsStreamingClass.cs](./samples/az-inference-chat-streaming-cs/AzureAIInferencingChatCompletionsStreamingClass.cs)